alaingalvan/CrossWindow-Graphics/readme.md

 [![License][license-img]][license-url]

-A library to simplify creating data structures needed for graphics APIs such as a Vulkan `vk::Surface`, an OpenGL context, a DirectX `ComPtr<IDXGISwapChain>`, or Metal `MTLView`.
+A header only library to simplify creating data structures needed for graphics APIs such as a Vulkan `vk::Surface`, an OpenGL context, a DirectX `ComPtr<IDXGISwapChain>`, or Metal `MTLView`.

 ## Supports